Routine use cases

 What to do next

-For "How to keep a face yoga session realistic during before-skincare timing", choose one low-pressure action: write one comfort note before changing the plan.
-Use the related Orena guide for "How to keep a face yoga session realistic during before-skincare timing" when you want app support for that action.
-The useful signal for "How to keep a face yoga session realistic during before-skincare timing" is whether the reader can keep the habit small enough to repeat tomorrow with less uncertainty.
+For "Realistic session: before skincare timing", choose one low-pressure action: write one comfort note before changing the plan.
+Use the related Orena guide for "Realistic session: before skincare timing" when you want app support for that action.
+The useful signal for "Realistic session: before skincare timing" is whether the reader can keep the habit small enough to repeat tomorrow with less uncertainty.

 Evidence boundary